Pittsburgh vs. Miami NCAA Football Odds, Plays and Insights | October 30, 2021

 Miami Stats and Trends

-- The Hurricanes have yet to cover the spread this season when underdogs by 9.5 points or more.
+- This season, the Hurricanes are winless against the spread when entering a game as an underdog of 9 points or more.

-- Miami has gone over the point total in 42.9% of its opportunities this year (three times in seven games with a set point total).
+- Miami's games this season have gone over the point total in 42.9% of its opportunities (three times in seven games with a set point total).

-- Miami is 3-2 against the spread and 3-2 overall when the team records more than 19.6 points.
+- Miami is 3-2 against the spread and 3-2 overall when the team scores more than 19.6 points.

 - The Hurricanes collect 433.3 yards per game, 114.6 more yards than the 318.7 the Panthers give up.

-- In games that Miami churns out over 318.7 yards, the team is 3-3 against the spread and 3-3 overall.
+- In games that Miami churns out more than 318.7 yards, the team is 3-3 against the spread and 3-3 overall.

 - The Hurricanes have turned the ball over 10 times, one fewer times than the Panthers have forced turnovers (11).